pneedleman/reclaim-spotify-clock/README.md

 - **Blue LCD (16x2)**: Retro-blue backlight that automatically dims at night.
 - **Privacy by Design**:  No microphones or cameras.
 - **Hue Integration**: Slowly ramps up soft amber light on bedroom light before the alarm rings.
-- **Spotify: Connect**: to Spotify as a music controller and see the Artist and track scroll on the screen.
+- **Spotify**:Connect to Spotify as a music controller and see the Artist and track scroll on the screen.
 - **Weather & Calendar**: Displays Current and Upcoming Weather (+Alerts) and integrate custom ICS Calendars.
 - **School Calendar Aware**: Automatically suppresses alarms on teacher workdays, holidays, and snow delays.